 Finding a job becomes increasingly more complex as technology progresses.
 Gone are the good ole days of walking into a business, completing an application, and answering a few interview questions.
 For the over-50 crowd, applying for a job can cause tremendous anxiety.
-Learn tips to conduct an effective job search while easing stress caused by the process.
+Learn tips on conducting a successful job search while easing the stress caused by the process.

 After years of struggling with low pay and long hours, John resigned from his job as a community newspaper editor when he marked 25 years of faithful service to his readers.
 At the end of a much-needed vacation, he set out to find a new job in a drastically changed job market.
 Boy, was he stressed!
 Fortunately, a seasoned career counselor successfully guided him to achieve his goal of being happily employed.